zeroibc/my-mac-os/README.md

 #### 1. [Alfred](https://www.alfredapp.com/)

 - this is by far my favourite application that I have.
-It saved me [a lot of time](http://i.imgur.com/eavekiX.png) in my life and has a really great [community](http://www.alfredforum.com/) and [very powerful workflows](http://www.packal.org/) that you can use.
-I have attached the ones I use the most to [this repo](https://github.com/nikitavoloboev/my-mac-os/tree/master/alfred-workflows).
-Feel free to use any that you like)
+It saved me [a lot of time](http://i.imgur.com/eavekiX.png) in my life and has a really great [community](http://www.alfredforum.com/) and [very powerful workflows](http://www.packal.org/) that you can use
+- I have attached the ones I use the most to [this repo](https://github.com/nikitavoloboev/my-mac-os/tree/master/alfred-workflows)
+	- feel free to use any that you like
 - here is a [full list](https://imgur.com/a/8Q2HW) of workflows I use

 #### 2. [MindNode](https://mindnode.com)